 Other less common risk factors include chronic cough, diabetes mellitus, steroid therapy, smoking, and connective tissue disease.

 The characteristic clinical feature of an incisional hernia is a non-pulsatile, reducible, soft and non-tender swelling at or near the site of a previous surgical wound.

 If the hernia is incarcerated, it can become painful, tender, and erythematous.
 In cases of bowel obstruction, the patient may also present with symptoms of abdominal distention, vomiting, and/or absolute constipation.

 On examination, a mass is palpable at or near the site of the surgical incision, which may be reducible (depending on its severity).
 Assess the patient for any signs of bowel ischaemia (strangulation) – such as rebound tenderness or involuntary guarding.

-A history of previous surgery with herniation at or near the site of incision is characteristic of an incisional hernia – and leaves a very narrow differential diagnosis.
+A history of previous surgery with herniation at or near the site of incision is characteristic of an incisional hernia and leaves a very narrow differential diagnosis.
 Other causes of abdominal lumps, such as lipoma, should also be considered.

-In most cases of incisional hernia, the diagnosis is made on a clinical basis – with no laboratory or imaging studies required (however any features of complications from the hernia should be investigated accordingly)
+In most cases of incisional hernia, the diagnosis is made on a clinical basis, with no laboratory or imaging studies required (however any features of complications from the hernia should be investigated accordingly)